BlazeCodeDev/spotiflac-docker-vpn/README.md

 - `WG_CONFIG_FILE` — a path to a mounted WireGuard config.
 - Individual fields: `WG_PRIVATE_KEY`, `WG_ADDRESS`, `WG_SERVER_PUBLIC_KEY`, `WG_ENDPOINT`, and optional `WG_DNS`, `WG_PRESHARED_KEY`, `WG_ALLOWED_IPS`, `WG_KEEPALIVE`.
 The entrypoint generates a `wg0.conf` from these.

+### Security hardening

+Several measures beyond the basic kill-switch reduce the chance of leaking your real IP or credentials:

+- **DNS through the tunnel.** On a Docker network the container's resolver (`127.0.0.11`) forwards queries from the *host* namespace — outside the tunnel — so hostname lookups for Deezer, Tidal, MusicBrainz, etc. would otherwise leak to your ISP even with the kill-switch up.
+Once the tunnel is established the entrypoint rewrites `/etc/resolv.conf` to a public resolver (`VPN_DNS`, default `1.1.1.1 1.0.0.1`) so lookups egress through the tunnel.
+During a reconnect it temporarily restores the Docker resolver so OpenVPN can re-resolve its (IP-whitelisted) server.
+- **Unprivileged app.** The container needs `NET_ADMIN` to manage the kill-switch, but the web app / SpotiFLAC do **not** run as root — the entrypoint drops to an unprivileged user (`PUID`/`PGID`, default `1000`) via `su-exec`.
+Without `NET_ADMIN` the app cannot flush iptables, so the kill-switch is enforcing even against a compromised dependency.
+VPN credentials in `/vpn` are locked to `0600` and the app's state lives in an app-owned `/vpn/state` subdir.
+- **Pinned dependency.** SpotiFLAC is installed at a **fixed** version and is not auto-upgraded on boot, for reproducibility and to avoid silently ingesting an unreviewed PyPI release.
+Override with `SPOTIFLAC_VERSION` (see the env reference).
+- **Stateful UI egress rule.** Outbound traffic on the web-UI port is restricted to established replies, so a rogue process binding that port can't use it as a bypass.

+> **Set `PUID`/`PGID` to match the owner of your downloads mount.** CIFS/SMB shares honour the server-side uid, so if the app's uid doesn't match, writing downloads will fail with permission errors.
+This is the most common upgrade gotcha.

+### Metadata tagging

+Downloaded files are tagged with cover art, lyrics (optional), and MusicBrainz identifiers.
+Every track gets a MusicBrainz recording id (`MUSICBRAINZ_TRACKID`) and the associated MB tag set: lookups try the track's ISRC first and fall back to a title + artist search when the ISRC is missing or unindexed, so tracks without a usable ISRC (common on YouTube) still get tagged.
+The library **Enrich** action applies the same tagging to files already in your library, skipping ones that are already tagged.

 ---

 ## Docker Compose setup